What Is A Co-Op?

 Who owns a business determines the type of entity it is.
 When an individual owns and operates a company, it’s often a sole proprietorship.
 When two or more people own a company, it’s often a partnership.
 A company can incorporate, forming a corporation that is owned by fewer than 100 people (an S-corp) or hundreds or even thousands of people (a C-corp).

-When a company is owned and operated by the people who use its products and services and who benefit from what the company has to offer, it’s known as a cooperative.
+When the people who use the products and services a company has to offer own and operate the company, it’s known as a cooperative.
 Aside from the ownership structure, there are a few other distinct features that set cooperatives apart from other types of business.

 What Is a Cooperative?